No items found.

 Here’s one of many classic character development examples to illustrate the point:

-• Harry’s motivation is arguably to maintain the ‘goodness’ he believes in; to preserve the wizarding world; to protect those he cares about; to honour or avenge his parents.
+• Harry’s motivation is arguably to maintain the ‘goodness’ he believes in: to preserve the wizarding world; to protect those he cares about; to honor or avenge his parents.
 Probably a combination of all these.

 We’re told time and again that Harry’s goal is to vanquish Lord Voldemort.
 But are we ever expressly told why he’s so determined to do so?
 Or does J.K.
 Rowling allow readers to make their own assumptions and deductions?